jericson/talavera/README.md

 ### Placement phase

 When each player has two cards, they must pick which color to keep.
-Place the cards one corner of the order card to show they've filled that order.
+Place the cards so that they cover one corner of the order card to show which color of tile was placed.

 > **Note**: Only the tiles of that color count toward your score.